 - Targets very specific images

 Pinetools is a mix of fully manual and fully automated tools.
 However, this tool is more like adding a filter to the image instead of colorizing it.
-The user selects a color from the color palette, as well as its potency in the final image.
-Pinetools supports three image formats -.PNG, .JPG and WebP.
+The user selects a color from the color palette and its potency in the final image.
+Pinetools supports three image formats -.PNG, .JPG, and WebP.
 After you choose a color, the tool does the rest automatically.

 + A good combination for those who like to have some control